swing in a misty autumn atmosphere

 Some become invisible.

-Some become stuck on high alert.
+Some stay on high alert.

 Some become "easy."